babysean/babysean/README.md

 ### Hi there 👋

 Good day !
-I'm SangHoon Park who develop groupware from The Dongwha Enterprise, Republic of korea.
+I'm SangHoon Park who develops groupware from The Dongwha Enterprise, Republic of korea.

+If you want to contact me, please send me a message ✉️

+### 🖥 Career

 <!--
 **babysean/babysean** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.